 After school clubs

-Pupils are offered the opportunity to attend a Humanities film club in which we watch documentaries or historical films and discuss the events, or human story behind them.
+Pupils are offered the opportunity to attend a Humanities film club in which we watch, study and critique documentaries or historical films.
+We discuss the events, or human story behind them and report on their utility and accuracy.
 This is held every Tuesday in H13 with Miss Flynn.
-The history department also offer weekly homework help for all students in H17 with Mr Kirkham.
-Year 10 revision and intervention is held every Tuesday with Miss McBride in H16.
-Year 11 are expected to attend weekly revision sessions on Friday (Monday following the Easter holidays) in which controlled assessment and revision for the exams with their class teacher.
+The history department also offer weekly homework help for all students in H17 with Miss Burke.
+KS4 ASPIRE exam skills is held every Thursday with Miss McBride in H16.
+Year 11 are expected to attend weekly revision sessions on Wednesdays to prepare for their examinations